verhovsky/books-futures-explained/src/2_waker_context.md

     fn mul(&self) -> i32;
 }

-// This will represent our home brewn fat pointer to a trait object
+// This will represent our homebrewed fat pointer to a trait object
 #[repr(C)]
 struct FatPointer<'a> {
     /// A reference is a pointer to an instantiated `Data` instance